Catherine and Tony Perich

 Over the last 12 years and in preparation for her Everest climb, Christine has climbed mountains in Nepal, Africa, Malaysia, New Zealand, Antarctica and South America.

-She has been a journalist for nine years across print, radio and television.
-Last year, she was runner up for a Kennedy Award for NSW Regional Journalist of the Year.
+She has been a journalist for over 10 years across print, radio and television.
+Recently she was runner up for a Kennedy Award for NSW Regional Journalist of the Year.

 She has been in the Army Reserves for 9 years and has served in the Solomon Islands.
 Most importantly, she is a proud Campbelltonian.